-Indemnification and Exculpation SEED TRANSACTION DEAL POINTS - 2020 STUDY While a seed deal requires a willingness to expose a seeder's assets to the risks inherent in the underlying strategy (and with minimal liquidity) for a number of years, seeders traditionally are very concerned about non-investment risks such as being named in lawsuits from investors in a fund that they have seeded - particularly given that seeders tend to be viewed as "deep pockets" by litigious parties.
+While a seed deal requires a willingness to expose a seeder's assets to the risks inherent in the underlying strategy, seeders traditionally are also very concerned about non-investment risks such as being named in lawsuits from investors in a fund that they have seeded - particularly given that seeders tend to be viewed as "deep pockets" by litigious parties.

 Accordingly, seeders typically require that they are explicitly exculpated (removed from liability) and indemnified (made whole for any damage sustained) by the fund to the same extent that the fund indemnifies the manager (e.g., including the seeder as an "indemnified party" under the fund documents).
-Further, seeders customarily are indemnified by the manager if the seeder is damaged in connection with the seed investment (other than for ordinary investment losses).
-Managers are often also required to indemnify the seeder for breaches of the seed agreement (and any representations and warranties in the seed agreement) or the manager's fraud, willful misconduct or gross negligence.
+Further, seeders customarily are separately indemnified by the manager/GP if the seeder is damaged in connection with the seed investment (other than for ordinary investment losses), such as a situation where the fund level exculpation/indemnification are inadequate to fully insulate the seeder from any damages.
+Managers often also indemnify the seeder for breaches of the seed agreement or the manager's fraud, willful misconduct or gross negligence.
 Some seeders further require the key person(s) to indemnify seeder for such key persons' own bad acts - in these instances, an overall cap on the key person's liability may be included in the indemnity package.

-Some seeders request that, in addition to being exculpated and indemnified by the fund to the same extent applicable to the manager, the fund additionally commit to indemnify the seeder for the managers bad actions (e.g., breaches of the seed agreement); however, such indemnification may create serious conflict of interest and fiduciary duty issues for the manager, and therefore such indemnification arrangements should be avoided at all costs.
-While specific exculpation and/or indemnification terms were relatively common in the beginning of our observation period, these terms have become standard in all seed transactions.
+Some seeders request that, in addition to being exculpated and indemnified by the fund to the same extent applicable to the manager, the fund additionally commit to indemnify the seeder for the manager's or the key person's bad actions (e.g., breaches of the seed agreement); however, such indemnification may create serious conflict of interest and fiduciary duty issues for the manager, and therefore such indemnification arrangements should be avoided at all costs.

+Specific exculpation and/or indemnification terms were always relatively common, even in the beginning of our observation period; over the past several years these terms have become standard in nearly all seed transactions.